kojiishi/monitor-input-rs/README.md

 ## List display monitors

 ### List all display monitors

-You can get the list of displays by running the command without arguments.
+Run the command without arguments to get the list of all display monitors.
 ```shell-session
 monitor-input
 ```